zemingjin/refactor/README.md

 1. Adding new feature: separation of implementation and refactoring.
 2. "Comprehension Refactoring" - Code that is hard to understand - refactoring should start after understanding was reached
 3. "Preparatory Refactoring" - Current design is hard to extend.
 4. "Litter-Pickup Refactoring".
-Many small changes could result much better code.
+Many small changes could result much better code - could be done in code review.
 5. "Planned Refactoring" - no need in perfect world where refactoring is a continue process.

 ##How